newslynx/newslynx-core/README.md

          or just force user s to "save as pdf"
     - [ ] reports can be saved + archived up to X days.
     - [ ] reports can o
-- [ ] Implement Redis Task Queue For Recipe Running
-    - [ ] Create gevent worker class to avoid reliance on os.fork
-    - [ ] Figure out how to rate limit requests.
-- [x] Implement Modular SousChefs Class
-- [x] Figure out how best to use OAuth tokens in SousChefs.
-Ideally these should not be exposed to users.
-- [x] Implement API client
 - [ ] Re-implement SousChefs
     - [ ] RSS Feeds => Thing
     - [ ] Google Analytics => Metric